 Please forgive my monkey brain – I’m not used to writing down my adventures in a linear fashion, if at all.
 Like I was saying – there I was, just moseying along the hilltop when the wind shifted, carrying upon it a hint of wildness.
 Temptation stared me in the face, literally.
 It jerked my head off the ground, away from the tantalizing turd I had been sniffing.
 It raised my tail and bent a paw – the classic retriever pose.
 Poised for the chase, I gathered my strength, waiting for the next puff of air to slip up my nostrils and direct me to its origin.

 In two shakes of a lambs tail (my favorite meal, by the way) the scent of wild dog sent me scrambling over the multitude of rocks and boulders jutting from dried brush.
 Nose to the ground, I rrrrushed down the steep incline, oblivious to my human’s repeated whistles and calls to “get the focaccia back here, you

 stinking stubborn daughter-of-a-bee’otch!”

 To the further tune of blah, blah, blah, I chased after him until suddenly, he stopped.
 He turned.
 He stared.

-And he was right.
+He was right.
 At least for that day, he was.
-But sure as the forest of white hairs on my chiny-chin-chin, it’s not over until I bark so!
-All I need to do first is figure out a way to untether myself from my ball-and-chain…
+But sure as the forest of white hairs on my chiny-chin-chin, it’s not over until I bark it is so!
+All I need to do first is figure out a way to untether myself from this ball-and-chain…

 and thank you, dear reader, for joining us today.